 Section 2.1:

 “Additional profiles of wind, temperature, and chemical species in the boundary-layer available in the east-central portion of the basin as part of UBWOS were not rigorously validated against the model results for several reasons.
 First, the goal of this limited study was to obtain a sufficient numerical representation of the CAP dynamics within the entire basin, and Roosevelt provided a more central location for a targeted validation.
-Second, the localized nature of the drainage flows observed at Horsepool (Robert Banta, personnel communication) made the wind observations potentially more less representative of the overall CAP than at Roosevelt.
+Second, the localized nature of the drainage flows observed at Horsepool (Robert Banta, personnel communication) made the wind observations potentially less representative of the overall CAP than at Roosevelt.
 Finally, daily profiles of the synoptic flow above the CAP were only available from the Roosevelt Soundings. “

 Summary and Discussion:

-“Fourth, a considerable amount of profile and other data (particularly with regard to chemical speicies) exists in the central part of the basin (e.g., Horsepool and Ouray) which could be used to further constrain the models and to determine the sources of error in both the meteorological and chemical models.”
+“Fourth, a considerable amount of profile and other data (particularly with regard to chemical species) exists in the central part of the basin (e.g., Horsepool and Ouray) which could be used to further constrain the models and to determine the sources of error in both the meteorological and chemical models.”

 Major comments: